cksystemsteaching/selfie/README.md

 Conversely, parsing a struct declaration only results in a new symbol table entry that represents the struct as type.
 For this purpose, you need to extend symbol table entries accordingly.
 In particular, the actual field structure only needs to be represented to facilitate code generation for field access.
 Hint: you may reuse symbol table entries as representation of fields.

 Most importantly, type declarations and hence struct declarations do not result in any code generation, and also not in any memory allocation!
 This only happens when declaring a variable of type `struct`.
-However, to keep things simple, the exercise only involves support of variables, formal parameters, and return values of procedures as pointers to structs, not structs!
+However, to keep things simple, the exercise only involves support of fields, variables, formal parameters, and return values of procedures as pointers to structs, not as structs as is!
+This means that you only need to support referring to structs by-reference, not by-value, similar to arrays.
 The downside is that memory for structs can then only be allocated on the heap, not in the data segment and not on the call stack.
+Another simplification is that support of fields as arrays is also not necessary.
 Consider the following example:

 ```c
 struct list_node* my_list;